gRegorLove/ProcessWire-IndieAuth/README.md

 * ProcessWire 3

 ## Installation
+* Create directory `/site/modules/ProcessIndieAuth`
-* Upload the plugin files to the `/site/modules` directory
+* Upload the plugin files to that directory
 * Install the module from the ProcessWire admin
 * Copy the template files from `/extras/templates` into your `/site/templates` directory
 * Verify that the plugin installed pages: